Worcester County Restraining Order Attorneys

 - Don’t physically harm or threaten to physically harm anyone.
 But it is not unusual for there to be arguments and disagreements when a relationship is heading south.
 If your partner has ever threatened to obtain a restraining order against you, that should send up red flags immediately!
 If there is ever a threat of a person obtaining a restraining order, first, examine your behavior to see if you are perhaps coming across more aggressively than you think you are.

 - Take a step back immediately.
 It is more important to not have a restraining order against you than it is for you to be “right” during an argument.
 It’s easy to let emotions get the best of you and not want to be seen as being “wrong” or “weak” because you do not continue to argue, especially if you’re arguing with someone who sees your refusal to continue to argue equate to that person “winning” or “being right.”
-The argument you’re having, no matter how important to you, is not worth you being forced to leave your house within a ten minute period, not be able to see your children for a minimum of ten days, or incur the expenses associated with having to defend yourself against a restraining order.
+The argument you’re having, no matter how important to you, is not worth you being forced to leave your house within a ten-minute period, being unable to see your children for a minimum of ten days, or incurring the expenses associated with having to defend yourself against a restraining order.

 - Consider leaving the home for a little while to allow things to cool down.
 Oftentimes, if you go to leave, the person threatening you with the restraining order will also threaten that they’ll file abandonment charges against you if you leave the home.
 If you hear this threat, don’t worry – you will not be charged with abandonment for only leaving the home long enough to let things cool down.
 If you are threatened with this, stop by the police station when you leave the home and let the police know what is going on – that you had a verbal argument, that your partner threatened to obtain a restraining order against you, and that, when you went to leave the home to allow your partner to cool down, you were threatened with criminal charges for abandonment.
 This way, if your partner does choose to move forward and retaliate against you for not doing what he or she says, you have a record.